simonanomis/typescript-react-project/README.md

 # typescript-react-project

+# This is simple TODO app

-** To start a new Create React App project with TypeScript, you can run:** npm install -g create-react-project create-react-app . --template typescript
+**To start a new Create React App project with TypeScript, you can run:** npm install -g create-react-project create-react-app . --template typescript